CosmosContracts/juno-tools-docs/docs/03-dashboards/02-airdrop/02-guide.md

 ```

 :::warning
-Make sure you enter the amounts in correct decimal form.
+Make sure you enter the amounts in the correct decimal form.
 You must multiply the amount according to the decimal value.
-For example: if you want to airdrop 1 token and your token has 6 decimals, it must be written as 1000000 in the csv file.
+For example: if you want to airdrop 1 token and your token has 6 decimals, it must be written as 1000000 in the CSV file.
 :::